 IEF has developed a new technology that allows us to create nylon structures that are pre-qualified for store-drop off recycling without compromising performance.
 For more information, reach out to your local IEF representative today and be sure to ask about our InteGreen™ Family of Sustainable Films.

-PFAS-Free Films
+PFAS-Compliant Films

 Recent trends and legislation have called for the reduction and elimination of per- and polyfluoroalkyl substances (PFAS).
 These materials are extremely persistent, which can cause issues when products containing them are improperly disposed of.
 Fluoropolymer process aids used in blown film production fall under the broad definition of PFAS.

 Embracing our role as an industry-leader, IEF has already started to re-engineer our blends to eliminate the use of PFAS altogether.
-IEF is committed to creating a PFAS-free portfolio, and is excited to help lead the way.
+IEF is committed to creating a PFAS-compliant portfolio, and is excited to help lead the way.

 Are you interested in partnering with IEF for your next film project?
 Reach out to your local film expert today.